 The health of boarders is looked after by our boarding team: House Parents and Matrons.
-For a minor injury or if you're not feeling well, the first place to go to is surgery.
-Someone is always on duty and will be able to help you - and remember that if there is no one in surgery because it is night-time, you should not hesitate to knock on their door.
+For a minor injury or if you're not feeling well, the first place to go is surgery.
+Someone is always on duty and will be able to help you - and remember that if there is no one in surgery because it is night-time, you should not hesitate to knock on the door of the House Parent on duty.
 A notice outside surgery will always tell you who is on duty.

-It is important that you do not immediately telephone your parents if you are feeling ill: they may be out, and in any event they will not be able to give you the immediate help.
-It is also rather unkind, because it suggests that no one at school is capable of looking after you - which is far from true!
+It is important that you do not immediately telephone your parents if you are feeling ill: they may be out, and in any event they will not be able to give you immediate help.
 Your parents will simply get worried and, in any event, will probably tell you to go and see a member of staff.